-Wireless Band: | Select 2.4GHz from the drop-down menu.
+Wireless Band: Select either 2.4GHz or 5GHz from the drop-down menu.

-Mode: | Wireless Client is selected from the drop-down menu.
+Mode: Wireless Client is selected from the drop-down menu.

 Network Name | Service Set Identifier (SSID) is the name designated for a specific (SSID): wireless local area network (WLAN).
-The SSID's factory default setting is dlink.
-The SSID can be easily changed to connect to an existing wireless network.
+The SSID's factory default setting is $\mbox{\bf dlink}.$ The SSID can be easily changed to connect to an existing wireless network.